Working Papers

 Discrete Taylor Rules

-single-authored, draft available at request
+single-authored, draft available at SSRN

 with Hans Gersbach and Samuel Schmassmann, CEPR Discussion Paper No. 20290